gallexi/darray/README.md

 size_t da_sizeof_elem(void* darr);
 ```

-### Additional Functions
+### Additional Utilities
-In addition to the functions above the darray library ships with the following utility functions:
+In addition to the functions/macros above the darray library ships with the following utilities:

 ----